MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-azure-monitor.md

 You can use [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/) for containers to monitor your containers in an AKS engine deployed Kubernetes cluster in Azure Stack Hub.

 > [!IMPORTANT]
-> The AKS engine is currently in public preview.
+> Azure Monitor for containers on Azure Stack Hub is currently in public preview.
 > This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 > For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).